 How To Get A Copy Of A Police Report

-A police report is generated by the investigating officer who responds to a request for assistance at the scene of a car accident.
+As we touched on above, police report is generated by the investigating officer who responds to a request for assistance at the scene of a car accident.
 The police report is a summary of information regarding the crashusually containing facts related to the accident and opinions of the investigating officer.

 There are two ways to obtain a police report.
 One way will cost you money, the other probably will not.
 To obtain a paid copy of the police report, you need to request a copy from the local law enforcement office that drafted the report.
 Before leaving the scene of the crash, the investigating officer typically will hand you a receipt with the identification number for the police report.
 Call the traffic division of the local law enforcement agency that responded to the scene of the car accident, pay the administrative fee , and you should have no problem obtaining a copy.